Avanade/Beef/docs/Entity-Property-Config-Xml.md

 `SecondaryPropertyChanged` | The names of the secondary property(s), comma delimited, that are to be notified on a property change.
 `BubblePropertyChanges` | Indicates whether the value should bubble up property changes versus only recording within the sub-entity itself.
 Note that the `IsEntity` property is also required to enable.
 `ExcludeCleanup` | Indicates that `CleanUp` is not to be performed for the property within the `Entity.CleanUp` method.
+`InternalOnly` | Indicates whether the property is for internal use only; declared in Business entities only.
+This is only applicable where the `Entity.EntityScope` is `Autonomous`.
+In this instance the `Property` will be excluded from the `Common` entity declaration.

 <br/>